-Checking work
+Checking the work

 2. Depress the brake pedal several times with the engine running and check that the brake pedal travel reserve is always the same.